-When you have powerful productivity tools like Microsoft Word, PowerPoint and Excel at your disposal, navigating them by clicking around with your fusty old mouse is the tech equivalent of riding a bicycle when you could be taking the bullet train.
+When you have powerful productivity tools in Microsoft Word, PowerPoint, and Excel at your disposal, navigating them by clicking around with your mouse is the tech equivalent of riding a bicycle when you could be taking the bullet train.
 You need keyboard shortcuts!

 So forget your mouse; streamline your workday with these time-saving keyboard shortcuts.